Fanless made Extreme

 The back panel is fully customizable.
 In standard format, The Beast comes with 1x slot for Ethernet cable, 6x slots for USB cables, 2x USB-C and 4x HDMI or Display port cables.

 These parts can be removed and replaced with 3D printing customized panels.
-The back of the case is completed with an engraved plaque highlighting the serial and the unit numbers.

 The Beast has many slots for HDD and SSD storages.
 Depending on your needs, you can mount up to 4x HDDs 3.5'' or 8x SSDs 2.5''.
 Their access is made easy thanks to the removable side panels.
 Their assembly is also facilitated thanks to special fixtures designed for The Beast.
 This location can also conveniently be used for a PCI card extension.